How SMR Hard Drives Work: Shingled Magnetic Recording Explained

 Browse CMR-Only Drives

-Now that you understand the difference, find the best CMR drives sorted by cost per TB.
+Now that you understand how SMR works, find the best CMR drives sorted by cost per TB.